Supplemental Nutrition Assistance Program (SNAP, formerly Food Stamps) and Other Food Programs

 Electronic Benefits Transfer (EBT)

 The Pennsylvania Department of Human Services provides information on the EBT benefit delivery system which provides public assistance recipients with electronic access to their cash and food stamp benefits.
+Eligible recipients receive a Pennsylvania Access Card and select a personal identification number (PIN) to access authorized benefits.

 Nutrition Assistance Programs

 This booklet from the Social Security Administration provides information about SNAP/food stamps and other nutritional programs for which you may be eligible such as, the Food Program For Women, Infants and Children (WIC), the Nutrition Services Incentive Program, and other nutrition assistance programs.
-[PDF] (June 2019)
+[PDF] (March 2025)

 Protect Your Benefits - Lock Your EBT Card